Four questions to ask after a grant rejection

-You should call or email the foundation and have a conversation about your denied request.
+You should call or email the foundation and have a conversation about your grant rejection.
 This way, you’re showing them you’re serious about a future partnership and that you’re willing to put in the effort to make things work.
 Ask these four questions when you speak to a foundation representative: